Yogie Suardi Memet: Governor and minister

-In July 1993, Yogie utilized thugs to disrupt a Indonesian Democratic Party (PDI) congress in Medan, and as a result of the chaos he managed to invalidate the election of Suryadi as chairman.
+In July 1993, Yogie utilized thugs to disrupt an Indonesian Democratic Party (PDI) congress in Medan, and as a result of the chaos he managed to invalidate the election of Suryadi as chairman.
 In response, the party launched an extraordinary congress in December 1993 which resulted in Megawati Sukarnoputri being elected chairman.
 This result caused dismay in the Suharto government, and Yogie met with Megawati later that month.
 In behalf of Suharto's government, Yogie informed Megawati that the government would accept the election result, provided the party hold another national congress and include a number of government-selected members into the party's leadership.
 The government would acknowledge the party's leadership by February 1994.
 The party members appointed by the government were opposed to Megawati's leadership, and Yogie continued to support them to weaken Megawati.
 By 1996, Yogie along with others such as Feisal Tanjung and Syarwan Hamid were tasked by Suharto to remove Megawati from PDI's leadership, as Megawati was becoming an increasing challenge to Suharto's presidency.
 In order to do this, the government sponsored a competing congress in Medan which elected the previously ousted Suryadi as PDI chairman.
 Megawati and her supporters refused to accept the congress' outcome and continued to occupy PDI's offices in Jakarta, resulting in the 27 July 1996 incident when thugs assaulted the building and five people died.